nhardt/footnote/README.md

 A user designates a single device as primary.
 This is the device where the vault is created.
 Additional devices are added via the primary.
 On the primary device, the user creates a new device.
 This generates a one-time key.
-On a secondary device, the user joins a repo, providing the one-time code.
+On a secondary device, the user joins a vault, providing the one-time code.

 It's not required that the primary device is always available, but a generally available device would work well.
-A desktop, a laptop, even an old phone that stays plugged in could work for this contact point.
-Generally it's a low amount of syncing for a small amount of data.
+A desktop, a laptop, even an old phone that stays plugged in could work for this contact point if you are keeping together a vault of text files.
 Sharing happens between users' primary devices.

 #### Secondary Devices